JustinDPerkins/microGoat/WalkThrough/Products.md

-# Dunder Mifflen Products Exploit Walkthrough
+# The Boring Paper Company: Products Exploit Walkthrough

 This webpage is backed by API Gateway and Lambda.
 When a request is made the API forwards the request to lambda which in turns serves the content.